thuytrinhnguyen/myblog/_posts/2020-11-08-mnist-tutorial-basic-neural-network.md

 We will construct a minimal Neural network with one hidden layer and a 10-class softmax classifier output layer.
 My advice is to draft out the formulas and dimensions of all parameters beforehand which will help us debug the codes easier.
 The plan is to __(1)__ load the dataset, __(2)__ build the forward path, __(3)__ code the backward path and __(4)__ combine everything into a model.
 Along the way, we will define some helper functions.

-{% figure caption:"Fig. .The minimal Neural Network has one hidden layer and a softmax classifier." %}
+{% figure caption:"Fig. 2.
+The minimal Neural Network has one hidden layer and a softmax classifier." %}
 ![Neural Network Architecture]({{'/assets/images/mnist-tutorial-nn-ach.png'}})
 {% endfigure %}